morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

       capability: logging
       provider: olm
 ```

+#### When to Check Composition and CompositeResourceDefinition in Git

+It depends on whether or not you want to expose these details to Ops or SREs.
+For example, if you want them to understand how the manged resources are organized, to be able to modify these compositions, or even define their own compositions as needed, then you should check Composition and CompositeResourceDefinition in git.

+#### Using Kustomize

 The `CompositeResourceClaim` resource is usually environment specific.
 That means you can put it into environment specific folder in git.
 However, if you want the resource to be reusable and only override it partially per environment, you can also use Kustomize.
 Below is a sample folder structure: